 Q: Who can I contact about the minimum housing code?

-A: For minimum housing issues located within the Town of Wendell corporate limits and Extra-Territorial Jurisdiction (ETJ) contact Code Compliance, at (919) 365-4822 ext 126.
+A: For minimum housing issues located within the Town of Wendell corporate limits and Extra-Territorial Jurisdiction (ETJ) contact a Code Compliance Officer.

 Q: When is a building permit required?